jpmorganchase/salt-ds/content-style-guide.md

 You can typically find statuses in `Tooltip`, `Dialog`, `Banner` and `Toast`.
 Status definitions are typically listed in info-red-amber-green order.

 A team would use a status, not a component: "Use the info status" is correct, but "use the info toast" is incorrect.

-#### Info

-Use info when you need to display general information.
-Don't use info when the information concerns a successful action.
-Instead, use success.

-#### Error

-Use error to communicate a critical issue that prevents the user for continuing.
-Don't use error when the issue does not prevent the user from completing their task.
-Instead, use warning.

-#### Warning

-Use warning to inform users of an issue or potential issue related to their current task.
-Use this for issues that do not prevent the user from continuing or completing their task.
-Don't use warning when the issue prevents the user from completing their task.
-Instead, use error.

-#### Success

-Use success to confirm that a user's action has been completed successfully.

 ### Tab